 Disney’s deluxe resorts boast some of the best resort amenities in all of Walt Disney World, and the Animal Kingdom Lodge is no exception.
 In fact, we’d argue that these offerings are what make the whole resort.
 Here’s a quick rundown of everything guests can look forward to (keep in mind that some of what is listed below is currently suspended or operating at a decreased level due to COVID-19):

 As a deluxe resort, Disney’s Animal Kingdom hotel is blessed with an abundance of dining options.
 Even better, most of them are really, really good.
 Whether gorging yourself on Disney-friendly takes on African favorites (and Zebra Domes!) at Boma, eating your weight in naan as you watch the zebras and giraffes at Sanaa, or sipping on a South African vintage or two at Jiko, there are enough memory-making meals at Disney’s Animal Kingdom Lodge and Villas to make you want to come back again and again.

 The Mara is Animal Kingdom Lodge’s quick-service restaurant and is located in Jambo House.
-Although typically open throughout the day for meals, it is currently only serving breakfast due to COVID-19.
 Fun fact: if you develop an addiction to Zebra Domes while dining at Boma, you can also buy them here.